 Your continued support is vital to our mission.
 At The Watermill Center, artists live with an awareness of what happened in the past – drawing inspiration from and reflecting on it – while creating the new and challenging work of the future.
 Help us continue our momentum by making a fully tax-deductible contribution today!

-Artists participating in Watermill’s International Summer Program create site-specific installations throughout our campus.
-Over 2,000 guests experience these works at our Annual Summer Benefit and open house, Discover Watermill Day.
+Artists participating in Watermill’s International Summer Program create site-specific installations throughout our grounds for guests during our annual open house, Discover Watermill Day.

-Sponsor In Process @ The Watermill Center!
-While in residence, artists share their unique creative process with the public through open rehearsals, workshops, studio visits, lectures or artist talks.
+While in residence, artists share their unique creative process with the public through open rehearsals, workshops, studio visits, lectures or artist talks on select Saturdays throughout the year.

-Research and investigation are the heart of our programming.
-We support this mission through The Watermill Study Library, which serves an international community of artists, professionals and students throughout the year.
+The Watermill Study Library serves an international community of artists, professionals and students throughout the year, promoting artistic research and investigation across mediums.

-Your donation, large or small, to our Annual Fund allows us to keep over 82% of our programs free and accessible to all.
+Your donation, large or small, to our Annual Fund allows us to continuing providing a global community of artists and thinkers with the time and space to develop their work.

 For more information about our Annual Fund, please email email@example.com or call (212) 253-7484 x119.